R-Zero Beam

 UV-C Air Disinfection System.

-Beam is the first system to use LEDs rather than traditional mercury bulbs, resulting in greater efficiency and effectiveness.
-Natural convective currents in the room draw air through the disinfection zone, allowing it to disinfect 99% of airborne pathogens every 5 minutes - without the high costs and energy consumption of HVAC systems.
+Beam is the first air disinfection system to use UV-C LEDs instead of traditional mercury bulbs, improving efficiency, longevity, and control.
+The design leverages natural convective air currents, drawing room air through a sealed disinfection zone to neutralize up to 99% of airborne pathogens every five minutes without the energy use or infrastructure requirements of HVAC-based solutions.

 Client